infinitered/cdq/README.md

 CDQ aims to streamline the process of getting you up and running Core Data, while avoiding too much abstraction or method pollution on top of the SDK.
-While it borrows many ideas from ActiveRecord (especially AREL), it is designed to harmonize with Core Data's ways of doing things first.
+While it borrows many ideas from ActiveRecord (especially AREL), it is designed to harmonize with Core Data's way of doing things first.

 ### Why use a static Data Model?